noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 26/8/2021 22:06 a voice similar to my father : "I'm not your father and you're victim of human trade.
 It's very common that you will by killed by the crew of Francesca Durand."

 - 27/8/2021 12:26 **Andreu** is torturing me using electromagnetic weapons.
 Is kind of torture is sexual harassment.
+And he is just saying "i'll kidnap you and let you be cripple".